parth-io/Learn-CS-and-Coding/README.md

    4. Kdenlive
    5. Kodi
    6. VLC
-6. Android Studio and Intellij
 7. Browsers
    1. Vivaldi
    2. Firefox
+   3. Brave
-   3. Opera (partially open-source due to Chromium, but the Chinese factor is intriguing)
+   4. Opera (partially open-source due to Chromium, but the Chinese factor is intriguing)
 8. Games
    1. SGT Puzzles Collection
    2. Battle for Wesnoth (what a lovely game)